 The Healthy Community Center will open in the former Columbus Metropolitan Library Martin Luther King Jr. branch at 1600 E. Long St. on the Near East Side.
 The 8,900-square-foot facility created in partnership with the community, will offer a variety of community-centered programs and services with direct benefits to the community.
 Working to create and sustain lifelong healthy lifestyles for residents, the center will contain a teaching kitchen, urban gardening education, a healthy café and conference rooms to facilitate community gatherings.

 Access to these services will not be dependent on a person’s ability to pay.
 The Healthy Community Center will provide services to address the most pressing health needs of Near East Side residents, outside the walls of traditional health clinics and hospitals.
-The center is on track to begin serving the public in spring 2023.
+The center is on track to begin serving the public in early 2024.

 The need is great